LynBean/MyStalker/README.md

 ```

 > [!NOTE]
-> You may noticed that the checkpoint resume mechanism is abit slow, simply enable nogui using the argument `--nogui` to efficient the program.
+> You may noticed that the Checkpoint Resume Mechanism is abit slow,
+> simply enable **nogui** using the argument `--nogui` to efficient the program.

 ## Additional